css drives the web.

 Most of all you’ll gain a rich understanding of CSS that will serve you in a very practical way for the rest of your career as a web developer.

-I’m Emma Bostian, a Software Engineer at Spotify and author of De-Coding the Technical Interview Process.
+My name is Emma Bostian, and I'm the author of De-Coding the Technical Interview Process.

 I've been responsible for assessing the CSS skill level for job-seeking devs (many of whom, advanced beginners) and building complex UIs using CSS as a core tool.